 Customer service analytics is the process of capturing and analyzing data from customers.
 Learn the main types and best practices.

-Customer behaviour analytics refers to data sourced from the various touchpoints of customer relationships.
+Customer behavior analytics refers to data sourced from the various touchpoints of customer relationships.
 Now, more than ever, the customer journey is complicated.
 Attempting to map out a customer’s journey might feel like a disjointed scavenger hunt.
 Of course, it doesn’t have to be.
-A modern customer behaviour analytic strategy should keep you on top of the big data that informs your support strategy, product roadmap, marketing campaigns and sales efforts.
+A modern customer behavior analytic strategy should keep you on top of the big data that informs your support strategy, product roadmap, marketing campaigns, and sales efforts.

-Here are 3 kinds of relevant behavioral analytics to look out for, and why they’re important for your business.
+Here are 4 kinds of customer service analytics to look out for, and why they’re important for your business.

 Customer experience analytics can be harnessed to drive revenue.
 CX analytics are a form of descriptive analytics, asking “what happened” during the customer journey.
 These can be seen as the “standard” type of customer analytics: they summarize raw data into something easily understandable and explainable.

 From support data, key performance indicators like Customer Satisfaction (CSAT), First Response Time (FRT), and Total Time to Resolution (TTR), can be pulled and viewed to improve existing workflows.
 For support agents, CSAT can help with measuring performance while helping staff across the organization, from product and marketing to sales, see where to work towards improvements.

 Support leaders managing data should differentiate when to use real-time and historical analytics, and the use of prescriptive dashboards shared across the organization can aid in the visibility of data.
 Customer service managers get the most out of descriptive customer experience analytics by recognizing trends, such as an uptick in tickets near product launches or during the holiday retail season.
 Those insights can fuel strategies for the next time the events occur.
 The data can also tell a story of how a support organization is functioning, leading to optimization for ideal customer support or departmental budgeting.